Sunday 18 October, 10.00 until 11.30, Pit Theatre, Barbican Battle for the Classroom

 primary school teacher; education writer, Icing on the Cake blog

-deputy mayor, education and culture, Greater London Authority; author, The Politics of Culture: the case for universalism
+advisor on arts and philanthropy; former deputy mayor of London for education and culture; author, The Politics of Culture: the case for universalism

 teacher; leading practitioner in psychology and research; shortlisted TES Teacher Blogger of the Year

-politics teacher and head of social science, Queen's School, Bushey; blogger at Fans for Freedom; co-author, Who's Afraid Of The Easter Rising?
+politics teacher and head of social science, Queen's School, Bushey; co-author, Who's Afraid Of The Easter Rising?

 Joanna Williams introduces spiked’s back-to-school special.Joanna Williams, spiked, 1 September 2015